Nexium, Prilosec & Prevacid Claims

 Our firm is available 24/7 to take your calls and we have Spanish-speaking services available.

 If you’ve taken a PPI to combat one of these or some other condition, you need to know you’re not alone.
 Estimates from the FDA show that about one in 14 Americans have been prescribed proton pump inhibitors.
 You and everyone else who took Nexium, Prevacid, Prilosec, or other similar medications, trusted these drugs to treat your condition safely.
 You were not warned that you would face possible side effects of Proton Pump Inhibitors, side effects such as kidney disease, heart attacks, or dementia.

 Proton pump inhibitors are used in order to treat the following:

 - Gastroesophageal Reflux Disease (GERD)

 - Ulcers of the Stomach

-The FDA required a warning label on Nexium since December of 2014 that states Acute Interstitial Nephritis has been observed in patients taking Nexium.
+Warning Since December 2014, the FDA required a warning label on Nexium that states Acute Interstitial Nephritis has been observed in patients taking Nexium.

 Talk to a Pennsylvania Nexium Attorney About Your Case Today: (888) 498-3023